SoksophalSORN/gmail-extraction-python-script/README.md

 `config.json`.
 If the first execution is unattended and standard input reaches EOF, the default Wazuh path is selected and saved automatically.

-## 2. Wazuh Agent, Server Integration, and Delivery
+## 2. Wazuh Agent and Server Integration

-This section configures the endpoint agent to collect the Gmail event file and the Wazuh manager to decode it, apply phishing rules, and pass selected alerts to a custom delivery integration.
+This section configures the endpoint agent to collect the Gmail event file and the Wazuh manager to decode it and apply phishing rules.

 ### Configure log collection on the Wazuh agent